TimeMarker-LLM/TimeMarker/README.md

 4. **Benchmark Excellence Across Various Video Lengths**: TimeMarker achieves state-of-the-art performance across multiple public video benchmarks, excelling in both short and long video categories.
 It surpasses traditional models in tasks such as temporal sentence grounding, demonstrating superior temporal localization and understanding capabilities.
 This underscores the model's robustness and versatility in handling videos of varying lengths with exceptional accuracy in time-based tasks.

-## News
-[2024/11/28] 🔥 Our paper is coming!
-We release our paper on [Arxiv](https://arxiv.org/abs/2411.18211).
-Please refer to the paper for more details.

-[2024/10/30] 🔥 We release our TimeMarker model.
-TimeMarker is based on Llama3-8B LLM, and achieves 🌟Rank 1 on [LVBench](https://lvbench.github.io/#leaderboard), 🌟Rank 2 on [VideoVista](https://videovista.github.io/#leaderboard) (Rank 1 on VideoVista is Human Performance), 🌟Rank 2 on [MVBench](https://huggingface.co/spaces/OpenGVLab/MVBench_Leaderboard), and 🌟Rank 3 on [MLVU test set](https://github.com/JUNJIE99/MLVU?tab=readme-ov-file#trophy-mlvu-test-leaderboard)!
-The results of our TimeMarker also rank highly in other video benchmarks.
-Our paper is coming soon.

 ## Model Architecture